 Brain and head injuries can be quite complex.
 The human brain is a very delicate and intricate organ.
 Head injuries and resulting brain damage can cause a range of functional changes affecting thinking, sensation, language, and emotions.
 Whether major or minor, direct trauma to the skull may result in traumatic brain injury.
 For example, a fall, a car or motorcycle accident, or any impact to the head can leave long-lasting impacts on one’s life.

-To discuss any aspect of your head or brain injury case in a free consultation call 504-483-3400 or e-mail us.
+To discuss any aspect of your head or brain injury case in a free consultation call 504-483-3400 or contact us.

 (Centers for Disease Control and Prevention (CDC), Traumatic Brain Injury (TBI): Incidence and Distribution, 2014.
 Introduction to Brain Injury – Facts and Stats, February 2000.)